Cutcopy/Cutcopy.github.io/_posts/2015-07-06-making-my-new-website.markdown

 ---
-sha: null
+layout: post
-title: 'Making my new website'
+title:  "Using Jekyll for my new website"
-date: '2015-07-06'
+date:   2015-07-06 12:55:07
-info:
-comment: 'Why I chose github pages for my new website'
-tags:
-  - Jekyll
-  - ' blogs'
-  - ' github pages'
-  - ' webdesign'
-categories:
+categories: jekyll, web design, github
-  - Jekyll
-  - ' web design'
-  - ' github'
-published: true
-slug:

 ---
 ###A new website for a new era :metal: